 Additionally, through the rule the DOL has made certain amendments to and partially revoked Prohibited Transaction Exemption (PTE) 84-24, which has provided an exemption for a plan’s payment of sales commissions to insurance agents, brokers, and insurers in connection with a plan’s purchase of insurance and annuity contracts and mutual fund shares.
 PTE 84-24 will still be available, but will only cover certain insurance products.2 Advisors who sell variable annuities and indexed annuities will need to satisfy the conditions of the “Best Interest Contract Exemption” (BICE),3 rather than PTE 84-24 that they were previously allowed to rely on.
 The BICE requires advisers to adhere to impartial conduct standards to give advice in the best interest of the client, receive no more than reasonable compensation and make appropriate disclosures, among other requirements.
 Advisors selling non-annuity insurance contracts and annuities that satisfy the DOL’s definition of a “Fixed Rate Annuity Contract“4 will be able to rely on PTE 84-24.

 Status: The DOL finalized its regulations in April 2016.
 As part of the rulemaking, the NAIC submitted a comment letter in July 2015 and met with DOL officials to underscore the importance of operationalizing a number of the proposed rule's provisions and providing clarity in the rule to limit the potential for unintended consequences, confusion or litigation.
 The first phase of implementation was set to be applicable in April 2017.
 However, the incoming Trump administration issued a Presidential memorandum in February, 2017 ordering the DOL to reevaluate the rule.
 As a result, implementation was pushed back to June 9, 2017 with full implementation expected by January 1, 2018.
-The expanded definition of fiduciary is currently in effect, along with new “impartial conduct standards.”
-However, exemptions such as the BICE and any changes to PTE 84-24 have been delayed until January 1, 2018.
+In October 2017, the DOL filed a rule with the Office of Management of Budget (OMB) to delay the fiduciary rule's effective date by another 18 months to July 1, 2019.
+The expanded definition of fiduciary is currently in effect, along with new "impartial conduct standards."
+However, exemptions such as the BICE and any changes to PTE 84-24 have been delayed.